grubaughlab/powassan-genomics/README.md

 # powassan-genomics
-In this project we aim to understand local transmission of Powassan virus by sequencing viruses isolated from *Ixodes scapularis* ticks in the Northeastern United States.
+In this project we aim to understand evolution and spread of Powassan virus by sequencing viruses isolated from *Ixodes scapularis* ticks in the Northeastern United States.

 ## Sample collection
 Ticks were collected at different locations by colleagues at the Connecticut Agricultural Experiment Station and the Maine Medical Center Research Institute.
 Metadata and sequencing statistics can be found [here](https://docs.google.com/spreadsheets/d/1vPY7roZUkjlYLiJvrNX6X5KLFuoD-c_5LbVUiRM02KQ/edit?usp=sharing).